 In order to manage the CSE and device capabilities of the MNs, ASNs and ADNs, the DMG can utilize existing device management technologies (e.g. TR-069 [i.4], OMA-DM [i.5], and LWM2M [i.6]) in addition to management of Management Resources across the Mcc reference point.
 When the device management technology is used to manage the MN, ASN or ADN, the DMG of the IN translates or adapts the management related requests from other CSEs or from AEs to the device management commands of the corresponding device management technology.

 In order to perform the translation and adaptation functions, the DMG has a functional component termed the Management Adapter (figure 6.2.4.1.1-1).
-The Management Adapter in the DMG of the IN (IN-DMG-MA) performs the adaptation between the DMG and Management Servers using the ms interface; while the Management Adapter in the DMG of the MN (MN-DMG-MA) and ASN (ASN-DMG-MA) performs translation and adaptation between the DMG and the Management Client using the Ia interface.
+The Management Adapter in the DMG of the IN (IN-DMG-MA) performs the adaptation between the DMG and Management Servers using the ms interface; while the Management Adapter in the DMG of the MN (MN-DMG-MA) and ASN (ASN-DMG-MA) performs translation and adaptation between the DMG and the Management Client using the la interface.
 Only one Management Adapter is shown in the DMG although it can interact with Management Server using different management technologies.

 The interface between Management Server and Management Client (figure 6.2.4.1.1-1) is the mc interface which is subject to the device management technology that is used (e.g. TR-069 [i.4] or LWM2M [i.6]).
 The mc interface is technology dependent and is outside the scope of the present document.